daos-stack/daos/docs/QSG/docker.md

 ```

 #### Note:
-Most Linux docker distributions should support hugepages.
-However only the following have been validated
+Huge pages are supported by all containerized Linux distributions.
+However support of huge pages
+with DAOS and its dependencies re not working for some Linux distribution.only the followingdistributions have
+been validated:
 - [rockylinux/rockylinux:8.4](https://hub.docker.com/r/rockylinux/rockylinux)
 - [centos:centos8](https://hub.docker.com/_/centos) official docker images.
 The following Linux docker distributions are known not to support hugepages at this time:
 - [rockylinux/rockylinux:8.5](https://hub.docker.com/r/rockylinux/rockylinux)

 ### Configuring HugePages
 If hugepages have not been enabled, we will need to do so now to avoid memory fragmentation.
+To configure
-To configure 2Mb hugepages use the following command:
+2Mb hugepages use the following command:
 ```bash
 sysctl vm.nr_hugepages=4096
 reboot